M-VIG-NESH/Fake-Job-postings-detection-ML-NLP/README.md

 ### ✅ Real Job Example
 ```
-We are seeking a Data Analyst to join our analytics team in Bangalore.
+We are seeking a Data Analyst to join our data science and analytics team in Bangalore.
 The candidate should have 2-4 years of experience in SQL, Python, and
 data visualization tools such as Power BI or Tableau.
 Responsibilities
 include analyzing data sets, generating reports, and providing actionable